 Within Teamwork, the document editor allows you to download, open, edit, and save changes to files stored in the Files area of your projects without having to upload them again manually.

 It works with the application that you have installed on your computer - we've tested to make sure that you can use it to edit Word, Excel and other Microsoft Office, LibreOffice, Adobe Photoshop and certain other image file types.

 Once your site administrator has enabled this for your site, you'll see an edit button next to supported files.

 Note: Some file types may be blocked for security purposes, including *.exe, *.jar, *.zip and *.rar files.

-If you're using it for the first time, you'll be prompted to download either the Windows or Mac OS X version as appropriate for your computer to install it.
+If you are using the document editor for the first time, you will be prompted to download either the Windows or Mac OS X version, as appropriate for your computer, to install it.
 Please make sure you have appropriate permissions to install software on your computer for this step.
 Just follow the on-screen instructions you're prompted with throughout the installation.

 Opening and editing files

 When you click to edit the file, it will automatically try to open the appropriate application for you to edit it with.
 This is based on the default program settings in Windows or OS X.

 Once you've made changes to your file, just save them as usual within the application, and the Teamwork Document Editor will automatically include them in a new version of the file in your project.